The Stones of Blood: In print

 Terrance Dicks' novelisation was published by Target Books in March 1980.
-The audiobook release uses a brand new novelisation written for audio by David Fisher and narrated by Susan Engel who portrayed Viven Fay in the broadcast version.
+An audiobook release using a brand new novelisation written for audio by David Fisher and narrated by Susan Engel who portrayed Viven Fay in the broadcast version was released.
 This David Fisher novelisation was released in paperback on 14 July 2022 as part of the Target Collection.
+An audiobook of the original Dicks novelisation was released 4 June 2026.
+The Fisher novelisation will be included in The Key to Time collection 29 October 2026.

 Home media

 It was released on VHS on 1 May 1995 and contained an extended cut of episode two, which featured a longer exchange between de Vries and his mistress before they were attacked by the Ogri.
 The scene is contained in full in the deleted scenes package on the later DVD release, which contains the episode as televised.

 This serial, along with the rest of season sixteen, was released as part of the Key to Time box set, which was released on region 2 DVD on 24 September 2007.
 This serial was also released as part of the Doctor Who DVD Files in issue 67 on 27 July 2011.